lab9k/city-dynamics/README.md

 ## Additional info for developers ##

 To add a new data source, make sure it is present in the root directory of the objectstore and configure `sources.conf`.
-Create a parser function in `parsers.py` and make sure this function is called 'parser_x', where 'x' needs to be replaced with the name of the data source, stated between square brackets in `sources.conf`.
+Create a parser function in `parsers.py` and call this function 'parser_x', where 'x' needs to be replaced with the name of the data source, stated between square brackets in `sources.conf`.